RachelKimani/catmakeup/README.md

 122231-ICS 3104 Internet App cat makeup

 HOW TO USE
+1.Download the files in your computer.
+2.create the database using the email.sql file.
+Or create a database with a table named emails and three columns:ID,Name and Email.
-Download the files in your computer. create the database using the email.sql file. open the quickstart.php file in the browser. click the "Import gmail data" button that its going to take you to another screen.
+3.open the quickstart.php file in the browser.
+4.click the "Import gmail data" button that you will see on your screen.It will take you to take you to another screen.
-If you want to view the names and email addresses click "here".
+5.If you want to view the names and email addresses click "here".
-You will be given the option of chossing the email that you want to use.
+6.You will be given the option of choosing the email that you want to use.
-After accepting what email to use you will be able to view the names and the email addresses on your screen.
+7.After accepting what email to use you will be able to view the names and the email addresses on your screen.
-When you are done you can log out.
+8.When you are done you can log out.

 STEPS I FOLLOWED